-- (a) Use fume capture devices and arrange welding to reduce welder's exposure as shown in Figure 7.3.
-This also reduces fatigue and back problems. - (b) Consider using alternative shielding gases (Argon/Helium mixtures reduce ozone and Argon/CO2 may reduce particulate fume). - (c) Mechanise the process using simple tractors, turntables or robots.
+Use fume capture devices and arrange welding to reduce welder's exposure as shown in Figure 7.3.
+This also reduces fatigue and back problems.
 To minimise the welder's exposure to fume, the use of PPE will also be required, especially if the welder's head cannot be kept out of the plume.
 The use of PAPRs is particularly effective.

-Additional protection will be required when welding materials with consumables that give rise to hazardous fume constituents and their associated low exposure limits e.g. hardfacing consumables, stainless steels due to Cr{iv} etc.
+Additional protection and air monitoring will be required when welding materials with consumables that give rise to hazardous fume constituents and their associated low exposure limits e.g. hardfacing consumables, stainless steels due to $Cr_v$ etc.